 One often overlooked part of Texas energy deregulation is that energy choice also applies to business electricity rates.
 That’s right.
 Owners of small and commercial businesses have the power to choose from various energy providers.
 Your business can use Save On Energy® to make sure to buy a great business electricity plan.

 Still, there are some differences in the way the energy-buying process works when it comes to commercial energy rates.
-When residential customers want to search for “electricity rates in my area,” they need only provide their ZIP code.
+When residential customers want to search for electricity rates in their area, they need only provide their ZIP code.
 Homeowners and renters can then compare fixed-rate, variable-rate, no-deposit plans, and green energy plans.
 Plus, residential energy customers can sign up online.
 However, picking an energy plan for business electricity rates works a little differently.

 By and large, residents use much less electricity per month than businesses.
 Average residential consumption in the U.S., for example, is 897 kilowatt hours (kWh) per month, according to the Energy Information Administration.
 Average commercial, or business, electricity usage per month in the U.S. is 6,278 kWh/month.
 That’s almost seven times as much energy use.

 Another difference between residential and business electricity rates is the price.
 Average Texas residential energy rates in November 2020 were 12.2 cents/kWh, while business electricity rates averaged 7.93 cents/kWh.

 Energy usage patterns also differ according to the type of company.
 Whereas most residences use the bulk of their electricity during the daytime and early evening, many business electricity customers consume power 24 hours a day.
 Our energy experts use this information to make sure you’re getting the right plan.
 For example, office buildings tend to use nearly twice as much electricity as health-care businesses and nearly three times as much as warehouses.

 How to shop for business energy on SaveOnEnergy.com